Demi Vollering: 2025

 After four seasons with SD Worx, Vollering signed a two-year contract with French team FDJ–Suez, bringing Specialized and Nike with her as new sponsors.
 Vollering got off to an excellent start with her new team, winning stage 1 and the general classification of the Setmana Ciclista Valenciana in February.
 In the spring classics, Vollering finished third at Omloop Nieuwsblad before winning Strade Bianche for the second time in her career.
-Vollering also came fourth in the inaugural women's Milano–Sanremo, second in La Flèche Wallonne and third at Liège–Bastogne–Liège.
+Vollering also finished fourth in Milano–Sanremo, second in La Flèche Wallonne and third at Liège–Bastogne–Liège.